syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/wsl-application.md

 ![Create-new-blazor-wsl-app](GettingStarted_images/2.png)

-Ubuntu can be installed on a Windows 10 machine through the Microsoft Store.
+Ubuntu can be installed on a Windows machine through the Microsoft Store.
 Here are the steps to do so:

-Open the Microsoft Store on your Windows 10 machine, Search for `Ubuntu` in the store.
-Select `Ubuntu` from the search results and click `Get` to begin the installation.
+Open the Start menu and search for `Control Panel`.
+Click on `Programs`, then click on `Turn Windows features on or off`.
+Scroll down and check the boxes next to `Windows Subsystem for Linux` and `Virtual Machine Platform`.
+Click `OK` and restart your machine.

-Once the installation is complete, open the Windows Terminal application.
+Once the installation is complete, open the Windows search.
 In the terminal, type `Ubuntu` and press enter.
 This will launch the Ubuntu terminal inside of Windows.

 On Ubuntu, create a new user with a username and password.